ShivamKorpe/excel_project/README.md

 #vrinda store sales analysis
 Its a dashboard about sales for clothes

-1. Engaging Introduction
-Start with a hook: "Thrilled to share the insights from my recent analysis of Vrinda Store's 2022 Annual Report!
+"Thrilled to share the insights from my recent analysis of Vrinda Store's 2022 Annual Report!
 Here's what I discovered about consumer trends, sales performance, and growth opportunities."

-2. Key Insights
+1. Key Insights
-Highlight the most important findings visible in the dashboard:

 Sales Performance:

-Monthly sales peaked in [specific months like March or August based on the chart].
+Monthly sales peaked in  months like March or February  .
-Annual revenue reached [mention approximate revenue based on the scale].
+Annual revenue reached in march is 1928066 and in feb is 187593 november and december has lowest sells in a year

 Customer Demographics:

 Women contributed 64% of sales, compared to 36% by men.